 - Legislative politics and political parties

-Interested students should reach out directly by email to discuss project ideas.
+Interested students should reach out directly by email to discuss project ideas, prior to applying.

 Will's book, Career Behaviour and the European Parliament: All Roads Lead through Brussels?, was published by Oxford University Press in 2015.
 The project explores institutional change in the European Parliament and its effect on the career paths of its membership.
 To do so, he examines the role of legislative professionalization and national political party gatekeepers on the career behavior and advancement strategies of European Parliament legislators.
 The project uses a major new source of quantitative data that was collected on the personal and professional backgrounds of all European deputies, 1979-2014, that is publicly available.
 It also relies on over fifty qualitative interviews that were conducted with legislators and other political experts in Belgium, France, Germany, Luxembourg, and Poland.